decentralized-identity/keri/docs/Q-and-A.md

 ## Who is KERI?
 Is it a company or a not for profit?
 KERI sits under the *Decentralized Identity Foundation*, [DIF](https://identity.foundation), and within that in the *Identity and Discovery* Workgroup.
 Due to its licensing structure, KERI isn't owned by anyone and everyone at the same time.
-The Intellectual Property Right of KERI is hosted with DIF.
+The Intellectual Property Right of KERI is hosted with `DIF`.
 It is an open source project.

 On github KERI is - and will become even more - a thickening bunch of repositories:
  1. https://github.com/decentralized-identity/keri